deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 As she's back in her room after getting all the things, Brianna arrives and she is interrupted.

-#### 11:45 am
+#### Afternoon

 Brianna visits and Marjorie questions her about Rebeca.

+#### Evening

+In the meantime, Rebeca is back.
+Marjorie gets the fingerprints from the hook and tricks Rebeca into drinking from a glass that Marjorie snatches and gets her fingerprints off.

+She compares the fingerprints and they match.
+She's now convinced, that Rebeca is trying to scare her.

 ### Day 4

-2:00 pm

-Brianna visits
+#### Early morning

+Marjorie wakes up to the sound of a fight.
+She walks down to find Calvin shooting Rebeca.
+Calvin turns around and goes at her.
+In fear, she turns around and runs into her room and pushes a cupboard in front of her door.

+Calvin at first tries to sweet talk her, but ultimatively looses his nerves and screams at her.
+He shoots and pushes against the door.
+The cupboard moves and the door opens.
+Calvin comes in, but is gunned down by the wounded Rebeca, who breaks down.

+Marjorie talks to her, gets a cloth and Rebecas mobile from the kitchen, gives the cloth to Rebeca to still the wound and calls 911.

 ### Day 5

-#### 09:12 am
+#### Somewhen

-Marjorie wakes up to the sound of a shot.
-She walks down to find Rebeca in a pool of blood on the kitchen floor.
-Rebeca tells her in her last moments, that Calvin staged Jacob's death.
-Marjorie tries to run to the door, but Calvin appears, Marjorie flees up the stairs and locks her room.

-(TODO fights Calvin)

-With Calvin knocked out she storms down to find Brianna.
+Marjorie sits with Brianna.
+They talk about Calvin.
+In the end, Marjorie confirms to Brianna, that she will appear in court and make her testimony.

 The end.